MPC Thursday Bible Study

-All men who want to know more about Jesus and would like to discuss issues raised in the Bible are welcome to come and join in.
+All who want to know more about Jesus and would like to discuss issues raised in the Bible are welcome to come and join in.

-The Women’s Bible Study meets every Tuesday morning at 9:30 a.m. in the church Library.
+The Women’s Bible Study meets every Tuesday morning at 9:30 a.m.
 Most of the 12-14 women who meet on Tuesday mornings have been studying the Bible together under various teachers for over twenty years.
 They love the scriptures and are hungry for insight and understanding.
 They are open to hearing the Holy Spirit speak to them as they absorb God’s word and to letting Him adjust their thoughts and actions.
 They ask great questions, wrestle honestly with hard concepts, politely listen to each other and respectfully disagree at times.
 They all come from different backgrounds, but are united in their weekly pursuit of the wisdom and knowledge of God and His ways.
 They are mature servants of the Lord and full of amazing insights.
 The discussion times are rich, exciting and have to end much too soon.

 Their lessons include homework assignments, reading other references and commentaries, listening to thematically linked music, and looking at other creative expressions that enrich the lesson.
 Their hour together also includes prayer for each other and for needs in the community and congregation.